yatbc/app/README.md

    - Sure, remember to configure it in the Config/Aria.

 7. When I add more torrents than my TorBox account has download slots, I don't see the extra files in TorBox Queue.
    - YATBC will add them to internal queue.
-If there will be free download slot(at the moment you will have to manually remove torrents), YATBC will fill them from internal queue.
+If there will be free download slot(you can enable auto cleaning in config), YATBC will fill them from internal queue.
 Queue by default is processed every 10 minutes or on torrent removal.

 8. What the Download Statuses mean(column Status in Status page)?
    - `Unknown` - File is in unknown state